directus/directus/docs/extensions/services/introduction.md

 Majority of the services extend the `ItemsService`, providing a unified approach to manipulating data.
 However, there are also standalone services.
 It's important to use the matching service for core collections data type.
-For example, passwords are only hashed when used with `UsersService` and not `ItemsService`.
+For example, user passwords are only hashed when used with `UsersService` and not `ItemsService`.

 ::: tip List of Available Services